murray-hs/Tinder-Auto-Right-Or-Left/README.md

 ##### My javascript level is: Advance Beginner. | Last Updated: 2020-27-10

 # Tinder Auto Right Or Left
-Tinder Auto Right or Left based on Blacklist or Empty profile info.
+Tinder Auto Right or Left based on Blacklist or Empty profile info and other customized settings.
 A lot of setting at the begging of the script.  ( tinder web ) This code was created only for educational / fun purposes.